 Dr. Dan expands on this theory.
 “Extroverts may interpret silence as disapproval or a lack of enthusiasm,” he says.
 He adds that an easy fix may be an introvert expressing their enthusiasm and gratefulness.

-10. Understand How You Each Re-Energize
+10 Understand How You Each Re-Energize

 different personality styles, how you each re-energize is different, too.
 “An introvert re-energizes or refuels themselves by having alone time — they need time and space to just be alone with themselves,” Dr. Golicic says.
 “Conversely, an extrovert gets energy from being around people.”
 She says it’s important that you and your partner understand and accept these varying ways of recharging.
 11 Remember That Extroverts Need “Alone Time,” Too

 need alone time, too.
 “Some introverts are used to extroverts being around others so much that if they say they need some time alone, it is taken as a sign the extrovert is losing interest,” David Bennett, counselor and relationship expert with Double Trust Dating, tells Bustle.
 “But nobody is a ‘pure’ extrovert; all extroverts need alone time, as well, to properly enjoy the time they spend around others.”
 12 Don’t Forget To Compromise

 compromise is an essential part of any relationship, including an introvert-extrovert one.
 “Look for win-wins and seek compromise, like taking two cars to social gatherings,” Dr. Dan says.
 “This allows the introvert to leave early if desired and is better than not going at all.”
 Additionally, Dr. Dan says it’s OK if extroverts do some social things on their own just as introverts may do things on their own, like have solo time.

 Cline agrees.
 “Tell your partner what you need and accept that your partner may need to socialize without you sometimes,” she says.
 “The better we know ourself and our needs, the more confident we become in stating our needs.”

 13 Remember Why You’re Together

 Obviously, certain personality traits attracted you to your partner, and vice-versa.
 Dr. Dan says to remember why you’re together.
 “Make time to give each other undivided attention, too,” he says.

 Lisa Olivera, Licensed Marriage and Family Therapist in Oakland, CA, believes that introverts and extroverts can create beautifully balanced, whole, and healthy partnerships together.
 “It takes honoring each other’s needs and learning about how you each best function in the world,” she tells Bustle.
 “With the right tips and understanding, blending these two personality traits can lead to wonderful relationships,” she says.

 date an extrovert if you’re an introvert.
 With some communication and understanding, the pluses definitely outweigh the cons... but the only way to find out for yourself is to try it!